HEAT PUMP

 For the purpose of this review, we're going to focus on the Yutaki Combi S 2.0, that product you can see in the picture below, whiter than white, on the right side of this oh-so-perfect laundry room.

-In addition to this fridge-style block, there's a group to put outside, a bit ugly as usual for all brands, which is why it doesn't appear too often on the brand's docs or marketing material.
+In addition to this fridge style block, there is a group to put outside, a bit ugly as usual for all brands, that's why it doesn't appear too often on the docs or marketing material of the brand.

-The Yutaki Combi S 2.0 is a split air-to-water heat pump with the domestic hot water cylinder integrated in the indoor module.
+This Yutaki Combi S 2.0 product is a Bi-bloc air-to-water heat pump (also called Split) with the domestic hot water tank integrated in the indoor module.

-This means that the outdoor unit captures heat from the outside air via the refrigerant circuit, compressor and evaporator it houses.
+This means that the outdoor unit captures heat from the outside air through the refrigeration circuit, the compressor and the evaporator it houses.

-The indoor module redistributes the heat to the mains water via a condenser.
+The indoor module redistributes the heat to the water in the network through a condenser.

-Since the product is made up of two parts, it's called a bi-bloc.
-Refrigerant must circulate between the two parts, thanks to the refrigerant pipes that link them, but which also constitute a point of fragility in the system, the seat of possible leaks over the medium to long term, if not installed with care.
+The product being composed of two parts, it is called bi-block.
+Refrigerant must circulate between the two parts, thanks to the refrigerant pipes that make the link, but that also constitutes a point of fragility of the system, seat of possible leaks on the medium to long term, if not installed with precautions.

-The product has just undergone a 2.0 facelift, demonstrating the dynamism of the residential heat pump market against a backdrop of substantial government subsidies for some time now.
+The product has just undergone a facelift by moving to 2.0, demonstrating the dynamism of the heat pump market in the residential sector against a backdrop of substantial state aid for some time.

 Hitachi Yutaki Combi S 2.0 aesthetics

-The Yutaki S's appearance was beginning to show its age.
-The light gray in which it left the factory has been replaced with the 2.0 by a very modern pure white, which has been slightly amplified by photo retouching.
-The indoor module will fit perfectly into a machine room, a laundry room as shown in the photo, a garage, or even a busy room.
-Its fridge-like appearance will quickly make it go unnoticed.
+The appearance of the Yutaki S was getting old.
+The light grey color in which it came out of the factory has been replaced with the 2.0 by a very modern pure white color, which is a bit amplified by the photo touch-ups.
+The interior module will fit perfectly in a technical room, a laundry room as on the picture, a garage, or a room where people pass by.
+Its appearance of a fridge will make it quickly go unnoticed.

-As for the outdoor unit, you'll need to place it in a spot that's not too conspicuous in the garden, or on the facade, behind a wall perhaps.
-The photo above speaks for itself.
+As for the outdoor unit, it will have to be placed in a place that is not too visible in the garden, or in front, behind a wall perhaps.
+The picture above speaks for itself.

-The new Yutaki S Combi 2.0 controller has won the European Product Design Award.
-It sure is stylish!
+We note that for this new edition, Yutaki S Combi 2.0, the new controller has been awarded a design prize: the European Product Design Award.
+It is true that it is stylish!

 The performance of the Yutaki S Combi 2.0 R410A or R32

-For small capacities up to 8kW, Hitachi offers the R32 outdoor unit, then from 11kW upwards it always works with R410A, a fluid that will no longer be possible to use in new installations containing less than 3kg by January 1, 2025, due to its GWP (global warming potential...aie the ozone layer) three times higher than its replacement.
+For small powers up to 8kW, Hitachi offers the R32 outdoor unit, then from 11kW it always works with R410A, fluid that it will no longer be possible to use in new installations containing less than 3kg by January 1, 2025, because of its GWP (Global Warming Potential... the ozone layer) three times higher than its replacement.

-It is available in 6 models from 4.3kw to 16kW (power at 7°C outside air, 35°C water outlet from the heat pump).
+It is available in 6 models from 4.3kw to 16kW (power at 7°C in the outside air, 35°C water outlet of the heat pump)

 Let's start with the models connected to the outdoor unit that runs on R32

-The new gas of the future, until the next gas of the future.
-As Hitachi's motto says: "Inspire The Next".
+The new gas of the future.
+As Hitachi's motto would say: "Inspire The Next".

 The line to take into account depends on your case.
 If you are in low temperature, with underfloor heating, you can read the first line to have an idea of the power developed in winter if it is -7 and you provide 35°C water to your underfloor heating.
 Moreover, the COP of the last line corresponds to what you will obtain in reality.

-However, if you need to supply your network with hotter water because your emitters are older or so designed, then you need to look at the other two lines.
-With older radiators, the last line is relevant because you'll need to bring them up to 55°C. As you can see, the power delivered is lower.
-Moreover, the COP is not the right one.
-You'll need to recalculate it for this water temperature of 55°C, because as it stands, it's only valid for 35°C. The COP will be lower.
+However, if you need to supply your system with hotter water because your emitters are older or designed that way, then you need to look at the other two lines.
+With older radiators, the last line is relevant because you will need to bring them to 55°C. You can see that the power delivered is less.
+Moreover the COP is not the right one, it should be recalculated for this water temperature of 55°C, because in the state it is only valid for 35°C. The COP will be less good

-The DHW cylinder has a capacity of almost 300 liters, which is ideal for a family of 4 to 7 people.
-You'll need 2 hours to raise the volume of water from 10°C to 55°C, assuming an average outside temperature of 20°C, so much longer in winter.
+The DHW tank has a nice capacity of almost 300 liters, very good for a family of 4 to 7 persons.
+You will need 2 hours to bring the water volume from 10°C to 55°C, in case of an average outside temperature of 20°C, so in winter much more time.

-This heat pump can also be used for cooling in summer, as it is reversible.
-The Yutaki S Combi 2.0, the largest R32 model, delivers up to 7 kW of cooling capacity.
-Enough to provide cooling for a 100m2 BBC home, or for an older 60m2 house, for example.
-The latter is a bit "just", but you have to realize that cooling is a luxury, so you can also accept not cooling perfectly to limit consumption and make a few savings.
+With this heat pump you can also do cooling in summer, because it is reversible.
+You will have up to about 7kW of cooling power with the Yutaki S Combi 2.0 model, the largest in R32.
+Enough to ensure a cooling for a BBC house of some 100m2, or for an older house of 60m2 for example.
+A bit "just" in the latter case, but it must be seen that cooling is a luxury, so we can also accept not to cool perfectly to limit its consumption, and make some savings.

 Let's continue with the models connected to outdoor units running on R410A

-This R410A model, in its largest version, can deliver impressive power, enough to heat a city of around 150/200m2 depending on the region and type of emitter.
+This R410A model can provide a nice power in its biggest version, enough to heat a city of about 150/200m2 depending on the region and the type of emitters.

 The COP values shown are only valid for underfloor heating.
 If you have old radiators, ask your installer for the real value.

-The domestic hot water (DHW) cylinder, with a capacity of 288 liters, will be brought up to temperature in 1 hour 05 minutes if it's 20°C outside.
-If not, it will take longer.
+The domestic hot water tank (DHW) with a capacity of 288 liters, will be brought to temperature in 1h05 if it is 20°C outside.
+Otherwise it will take longer.

 For cooling, you can go up to 10.5kW, with an EER of 3.3 (EER = equivalent to COP but in cooling)